run-llama/chat-ui/.changeset/slimy-mails-smash.md

 '@llamaindex/chat-ui-docs': patch
 ---

-feat: able to set default workflow and add unit tests
+feat: specify workflow to run of the given deployment